oceanprotocol-archive/OEPs/11/README.md

 * To sell Drops, the Drops get locked again and the Ocean tokens with the same value are unlocked.
 * Both procedures are handled by smart contract to ensure the security.

-In the practical implementation, curation proofs market smart contract MUST execute following operations:
+In the practical implementation, curated proofs market smart contract MUST execute following operations:

 * Lock the Ocean tokens that are used to purchases drops;
 * Reduce user's balance of Ocean token by the same amount;